Underground Hotels: Exploring Unique Subterranean Stays Globally

 Natural Light Artificial or Funneled Abundant Affects circadian rhythm.

-Avoiding Typical Underground Travel Blunders
+Avoiding Travel Blunders

 Never book an underground room without confirming the presence of a dehumidifier, especially in humid climates like Southeast Asia or parts of Europe.
 Moisture can damage electronics and cause respiratory discomfort.
 Additionally, avoid "budget" underground motels that don't display their fire safety and ventilation certificates prominently; the risk of poor air quality is not worth the price saving.